Welcome To The Borough Of Hatboro

 WINTER WEATHER TIPS

 IF YOUR POWER GOES OUT

 - Use caution when using candles, and always follow manufacturer's specifications if you use a generator.

 - Every house should have a corded phone, this way if the power goes out you still have communication.

 HOW TO GET MORE INFORMATION

-- For updated information from the Borough please log in to facebook and like our page titled "Hatboro Emergency Management".
+- For updated information from the Borough, please log on to Facebook and like our page titled "Hatboro Emergency Management".
 You must have a facebook account to see this information.

-- Or register for text or email alerts at www.nixle.com
+- Residents can also register for text or email alerts from the Hatboro Police Department at www.nixle.com

-- For information on how to shelter in place and what to do during these types of weather events, visit www.fema.gov or the red cross at www.redcross.org
+- For information on how to shelter in place and what to do during severe weather events, visit www.fema.gov or the red cross at www.redcross.org

 ALWAYS REMEMBER IN TIMES OF RAIN/FLOODS WHEN DRIVING: